adobe/helix-log/README.md

 <a name="Message"></a>

 ## Message
-Internally helix log passe these messages around.
+Internally helix log passes these messages around.

 Messages are just plain objects with some conventions regarding their fields: